 Mando had always followed his Mandalorian code religiously, but he also had a conscience.
 He remembered what it felt like to be abandoned as a child and couldn’t shake the feeling that he needed to do something.
 In the end, he decided to go back and rescue The Child, turning his back on the rules he had always followed and striking out on a new path.
 It’s a powerful reminder that sometimes, following your heart and doing what you believe is right is more important than sticking to a set of rules.

 Hitting the Reset Button

-When Mando made the decision to go back and get The Child, I had my “YES!!!” moment.
-I was hoping he would.
-Hours after watching it, I realized how much I related to that moment when you realize it’s time to walk down a different path.
+When Mando made the decision to go back and rescue The Child, I had a ‘YES!!!’ moment.
+I had been hoping he would do that, and it was a powerful reminder of the moments in our own lives when we realize it’s time to walk down a different path.

-But sometimes, later in life, people re-examine their life when they aren’t happy.
-Looking back, they realized they walked those paths for the wrong reasons.
-For example, they’re a lawyer because their parents refused to pay their college fees if they majored in anything else.
-At some point, you need to decide what works best for you, what makes you happy, and create a new set of rules to live by.
+However, sometimes people realize later in life that they’re unhappy and begin to re-examine the paths they’ve selected.
+They may realize that they followed certain paths for the wrong reasons, such as becoming a lawyer because their parents refused to pay for college if they picked a different major.
+At some point, it’s important to decide what works best for you, what makes you happy, and create a new set of rules to live by.